phetsims/circuit-construction-kit-common/doc/implementation-notes.md

 * Likewise, ChargeNode can render positive or negative charges, though they are cleared and re-added when the charge view is changed.
-* The CircuitElementNode subtypes like BatteryNode, ResistorNode, etc have the same signature because they are invoked dynamically from CircuitLayerNode.initializeCircuitElementType.
+* The CircuitElementNode subtypes like BatteryNode, ResistorNode, etc have the same signature because they are invoked dynamically from CircuitNode.initializeCircuitElementType.
-* View Layering: the CircuitLayerNode shows circuit elements, highlights, solder, and sensors.
+* View Layering: the CircuitNode shows circuit elements, highlights, solder, and sensors.
 Each CircuitElementNode may have node parts that appear in different layers, such as the highlight and the light bulb socket.
 Having the light bulb socket in another layer makes it possible to show the electrons going "through" the socket (in z-ordering).
-The CircuitElementNode constructors populate different layers of the CircuitLayerNode in their constructors and depopulate in their dispose functions.
+The CircuitElementNode constructors populate different layers of the CircuitNode in their constructors and depopulate in their dispose functions.
-* To attain reasonable performance on iPad2, some of the CircuitLayerNode child node layers have been implemented in WebGL using `renderer:'webgl'`.
+* To attain reasonable performance on iPad2, some of the CircuitNode child node layers have been implemented in WebGL using `renderer:'webgl'`.
 This means all of the nodes must be rendered with solid-fill Rectangle (without rounded corners or gradients), and images.
 Node.rasterized is used throughout these view layers to rasterize as images.